 - Includes support for other instant messaging systems such as AIM (AOL) and YIM (Yahoo).

-To use Jabber on a Windows or Macintosh operating system, you need to install an IM client.
+To use Jabber on Windows or Mac, install one of the following IM clients:

-On Macintosh or Windows, configure either Pidgin or Adium with the following Jabber settings:
+Mac or Windows: Configure either Pidgin or Adium with the following settings:

 - Server (domain): mit.edu

 - Connect Server: jabber.mit.edu